Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 A 6-year-old boy invited Brown—a former Marine—to visit his school on Veterans Day, and the trooper stayed through the morning, attending class and walking the halls with his thrilled host.
 He attended the assembly, where he stood on the bleachers with the kids during the Pledge of Allegiance.
 A photo shows him standing huge and in uniform, but with a smile that put the surrounding youngsters at obvious ease.

-He also was what McCarthy termed “a big man who loved to bake.”
-His speciality was his grandmother’s chocolate pound cake.
+He also was what McDonald termed “a big man who loved to bake.”
+His specialty was his grandmother’s chocolate pound cake.

 “They said they knew Trooper Brown and sent their condolences,” she said.